Analytic K-semistability and local wall-crossing

 While $K$-polystability immediately implies those conditions, the converse follows as those conditions implies the existence of a cscK metric from our proof of Theorem \ref{thm:main}, which then ensures $K$-polystability (\cite{stoppa,dervan-relative}).

 There are several interesting consequences from such a characterisation of $K$-polystability.
 First, observe that conditions $(R_1)-(R_4)$ required for Proposition \ref{prop:sigma-eta-image-orbit} are satisfied for {\it any} point $b'=\sum_{m_i} b'_{m_i}$ with same non-vanishing coordinates $b'_{m_i}$ as $b$ in the weight space decomposition.
 Hence, the result of Proposition \ref{prop:sigma-eta-image-orbit} holds true uniformly in $b$ for any compact family of such points.
-Since $T$ is a torus, the stabilisers $\t_{b'}$ of those points are all equal to $\t_b$ (this is simply $(\mathrm{Span}_\R\lbrace m_i, \; b_{m_i}\neq 0 \rbrace)^\perp\subset \t$), and our proof works uniformly in $b$ for $b$ varying in a compact set $S$ of the above kind.
+Since $T$ is a torus, the stabilisers $\t_{b'}$ of those points are all equal to $\t_b$, as they are simply

+and our proof works uniformly in $b$ for $b$ varying in a compact set $S$ of the above kind.
 More precisely, for such a compact family of polarised manifolds $(\cX_b, [\om_\ep])_{b\in S }$, there is $\ep_0 >0$ such that for $\vert \ep \vert < \ep_0$, $K$-polystability of $(\cX_b, [\om_\ep])$ implies the existence of a cscK metric and is equivalent to the System (\ref{eq:finiteconditions}).
 But conditions (\ref{eq:finiteconditions}) are independent of $b$ in this compact family.
 Hence, we deduce that if {\it one} of the $(\cX_b, [\om_\ep])$ is $K$-polystable for $b\in S$, then {\it all} of them are.
 For $\t_b=\lbrace 0 \rbrace$, this is simply openness of $K$-stability, and is implied by openness of the existence of a cscK metric when the reduced automorphism group is trivial.

-Another interesting phenomenon is wall-crossing for those families.
-Assume that the system (\ref{eq:finiteconditions}) holds true for $\ep >0$, and that some of the $\mathrm{Fut}_{[\om_\ep]}(X_0,\hat v_j)$ change sign with $\ep$.
-Then we see that for $\ep>0$, the quotient of $S$ by the $T^\C$-action will correspond to points in the associated cscK moduli, while for $\ep=0$, this quotient should appear in the boundary of the moduli space, to finally disappear from it for negative $\ep$.
-We illustrate this in the next section.